openspending/fiscal-data-package/spec/index.md

 Properties:

 * `name`: (`MUST`) The dimension name in the logical model
-* `fields`: (`MUST`) A hash of the mapped fields from the resources, that make up the dimension.
-  * Each `field` is a property on the dimension - think of it as column on that dimension in a database.
-At a minimum it must have "source" information - i.e. where the data comes from for that property (see "Describing Sources" above)
+* `fields`: (`MUST`) An array of field objects that make up the dimension.
+Each `field` is an entry in the array - think of it as column on that dimension in a database.
+At a minimum it must have "source" information - i.e. where the data comes from for that property (see "Describing Sources" above).
+A `field` MUST have a `name` attribute and `source` information.
 * `primaryKey`: (`MUST`) Either an array of strings corresponding to the `fields` hash properties or a single string corresponding to one of the `fields` hash properties.
 The value of `primaryKey` indicates the primary key or primary keys for the dimension.
 * `dimensionType`: (`MAY`) Describes what kind of a dimension it is. `dimensionType` is a string that MUST be one of the following:
   * `datetime`